univ-of-utah-marriott-library-apple/jctl/README.md

 This is a util for maintaining Jamf Pro via command-line

+# A work in progress

+This library is nowhere near finished, I submitted it to allow a colleague to help with its development.

+# Requirements

+jamfutil requires python3 and requests library

-# authentication
+# Authentication

 Run the following command from inside the repo ('private/' is in .gitignore)

 ```bash
 $ mkdir private
 $ cat <<EOT > private/jss.plist